yquake2/yquake2/doc/040_cvarlist.md

   dependent on the GPU driver, most of them support `1`, `2`, `4`, `8`
   and `16`.
 Anisotropic filtering gives a huge improvement to texture quality by a negligible performance impact.

-* **gl_fixsurfsky**: Some maps misuse sky surfaces for interior lightning.
-The original renderer had a bug that made such surfaces mess up the lightning of entities near them.
-If set to `0` (the default) the bug is there and maps look like their developers intended.
-If set to `1` the bug is fixed and the lightning correct.

 * **gl_msaa_samples**: Full scene anti aliasing samples.
 The number of samples depends on the GPU driver, most drivers support at least `2`,